 You can read this article on how to properly use Gmail filters.

-Learn how to unsubscribe from any mailing list in one click using Gmelius.
+Learn how to delegate mails in one click using Gmelius.

 The solution is simple: Turn all of your Gmail notifications off.

 We often forget that emails are an interruption to our day.
 And with this thinking, we fall into the trap of believing that it’s rude to not respond to emails as soon as we receive them.